New Zealand DL class locomotive: Introduction and tests

 The first six arrived at Mount Maunganui on 20 November 2010, and were moved to Te Rapa, Hamilton three days later for commissioning and driver training.
 A ceremony to mark commissioning was held at Te Rapa on 10 December, attended by many KiwiRail staff, including CEO Jim Quinn.
 Guests included Prime Minister John Key and Minister of Transport Steven Joyce.
-CNR officials were also present, with the chairman of CNR Cui Diangao explaining to media that this was the first time that Chinese locomotives have been exported to a developed country.
+CNR officials were also present, with the chairman of CNR Cui Diangao explaining to the media that this was the first time Chinese locomotives had been exported to a developed country.

 The first six were used for driver training and rail system compliance testing, and the NZ Transport Agency gave the locomotives certification for New Zealand in May 2011.

 The remaining 14 of the first batch had been manufactured by April 2011, and were shipped by the Tasman Trader, arriving in Auckland in June 2011.
 They were then towed to Te Rapa by two of the earlier arrivals.